-Next year, the groundbreaking E-Ferry will be launched in Denmark with the help of Danfoss.
-The fully electric powered ferry will have the largest battery capacity at sea and navigate without CO2 emissions.
+The groundbreaking E-Ferry has just been launched in Denmark with the help of Danfoss.
+The electrically powered ferry has the largest battery capacity at sea and navigates without CO2 emissions.

-Ellen is the world's most powerful electric ferry and she is getting ready for her maiden voyage, targeted in the first quarter of 2019.
-The E-Ferry will be deployed between Ærø and Als, the Danish home island of Danfoss.
+Ellen is the world's most powerful electric ferry.
+And it has just been deployed between Ærø and Als, the Danish home island of Danfoss.

-On a round trip, Ellen will travel 22 nautical miles, seven times further than any other electric ferry in the world today.
-She will carry the largest battery capacity of the seas.
+On a round trip, Ellen travels 22 nautical miles, seven times further than any other electric ferry in the world today.
+She carries the largest battery capacity at sea.

 "Ellen is an excellent example of the future for electric transport: cleaner, greener and more efficient.
 It is a key project for the EU and demonstrates the potential for electric ferries to end users and the industry itself,” says Kimmo Rauma, Vice President of Danfoss Editron, and adds: